flexera-public/policy_engine_training/14_misc/README.md

 end
 ```

 This is a string parameter and the `allowed_values` field has two values.
-When the user applies this policy template in the Flexera One UI, they will see a dropdown menu with only these two strings as options.
+When the user applies this policy template in the Flexera One UI, they will see a drop-down menu with only these two strings as options.
 If this were a list parameter, the values would appear as options they can add to a list.
 In both cases, they will not be able to type a custom value.

 Note that, for both `allowed_values` and `allowed_pattern`, if you specify a default value, it must be valid.
 For `allowed_values`, that means it must be one of the listed values, and for `allowed_pattern`, it must match the regex pattern.